xXleowXx/gitlab-charts/doc/development/deprecations.md

 ### Activating new removals

-Once a template has been defined, and logic placed within it for the detection of affected properties, activating this new template is simple.
-Simple add a line beneath `add templates here` in the `gitlab.removals` template, according to the format presented.
+Once a template has been defined, and logic placed within it for the detection of affected properties, activate the new template by adding a line beneath `add templates here` in the `gitlab.removals` template, according to the format presented.